How to Do to Planning

 Working Backwards Through Any "System"

-Before we jump into the typical phases in the standard "generic" planning process, let's stand back and minute and briefly look at the role of planning in its overall context.
-This is more than an academic exercise -- understanding this overall context for planning can greatly help the reader to design and carry out the planning process in almost planning application.
+Before we jump into the typical phases in the standard “generic” planning process, let’s stand back and minute and briefly look at the role of planning in its overall context.
+This is more than an academic exercise — understanding this overall context for planning can greatly help the reader to design and carry out the planning process in almost every planning application.

 One of the most common sets of activities in the management is planning.
-Very simply put, planning is setting the direction for something -- some system -- and then working to ensure the system follows that direction.
-Systems have inputs, processes, outputs and outcomes.
-To explain, inputs to the system include resources such as raw materials, money, technologies and people.
-These inputs go through a process where they're aligned, moved along and carefully coordinated, ultimately to achieve the goals set for the system.
+Very simply put, planning is setting the direction for something — some system — and then working to ensure the system follows that direction.
+Systems have inputs, processes, outputs, and outcomes.
+To explain, inputs to the system include resources such as raw materials, money, technologies, and people.
+These inputs go through a process where they’re aligned, moved along and carefully coordinated, ultimately to achieve the goals set for the system.
 Outputs are tangible results produced by processes in the system, such as products or services for consumers.
-Another kind of result is outcomes, or benefits for consumers, e.g., jobs for workers, enhanced quality of life for customers, etc. Systems can be the entire organization, or its departments, groups, processes, etc. (For an overview of various systems in organizations, see Basic Definition of Organization and Various Ways to Look at Organizations.)
+Another kind of result is outcomes, or benefits for consumers, e.g., jobs for workers, enhanced quality of life for customers, etc. Systems can be the entire organization, or its departments, groups, processes, etc (For an overview of various systems in organizations, see Basic Definition of Organization and Various Ways to Look at Organizations.)

 Quick Look at Some Basic Terms

-NOTE: It's not critical to grasp completely accurate definitions of each of the following terms.
-It's more important for planners to have a basic sense for the difference between goals/objectives (results) and strategies/tasks (methods to achieve the results).
+NOTE: It’s not critical to grasp completely accurate definitions of each of the following terms.
+It’s more important for planners to have a basic sense of the difference between goals/objectives (results) and strategies/tasks (methods to achieve the results).

 Goals

-Goals are specific accomplishments that must be accomplished in total, or in some combination, in order to achieve some larger, overall result preferred from the system, for example, the mission of an organization.
+Goals are specific accomplishments that must be accomplished in total, or in some combination, in order to achieve some larger, overall result preferred by the system, for example, the mission of an organization.
 (Going back to our reference to systems, goals are outputs from the system.)

 Strategies or Activities